cullenjett/react-ssr-boilerplate/README.md

 ## Current Quirks

-- This app does **not** create a server bundle via webpack, only client-side bundles.
-That means some of the crazy things you can do with webpack (`import`ing images, for example) are not possible here without getting dirty.
+- This project does not have a webpack configuration that allows for the use of `url-loader` or `file-loader` (so no `import src from 'my-img.svg'`).
+Instead it relies on serving static assets via the `public/` directory.
+See `src/components/about/About.js` for a reference on how to work with assets in your app see.
 - CSS modules are disabled for any files inside `src/styles` -- use this directory for global styles instead.
-This is configured in the webpack config files, so start there if you'd like to change anything.
+This is set in the webpack config files, so start there if you'd like to change anything.
-- Routing configuration can potentially be _slightly_ duplicated.
-All routes should be defined in their normal React Router v4 fashion.
+- All routes should be defined in their normal `react-router` fashion.
 However, any routes that need to have data fetched before rendering (on the server) need some extra configuration inside `sever/fetchDataForRender` (in the `ROUTES_THAT_FETCH_DATA` array).

 ## `cj-scripts`